Jagadeesh128/panel/README.md

-Contact Dashboard
+# Contact Dashboard

-register user in localhost:port/register login localhost:port/login
+This is a sample SB-Admin panel with registration and login functionalities.

+## Usage

+- To register a user, navigate to `localhost:port/register`.
+- To login, go to `localhost:port/login`.
-after login you will be redirected to /contact dashboard this is sample sb-admin panel it has lot of error
+- After successful login, you will be redirected to the `/contact dashboard`.

+## Note

+This sample SB-Admin panel may contain errors and issues.
+Use it for demonstration purposes and learning.